How to practice music and memorize music

 We can't memorize without repeating.
 We can't repeat without memorizing.

 If you honestly contemplate these two sentences, then I needn't say much more about practice and memorization.
 Well ...
 I'll add a few of other bits of advise: Be clear on your goals, each small step of the way.
 Don't bite off more than you can chew.
 Attempt, evaluate and repeat.
+Repeat carefully, in careful doses, so you accomplish your goal to ensure you don't get overwealmed with frustration.
 Be sure to finish what you start.
 Be kind to yourself, and have fun.
+Make it fun.
+And once more, for good measure, figure out how to make it fun.

 The secret in a nutshell

-Most people can easily learn and memorize music., and they can learn the intricate and subtle physical skills of musicianship.
-They can best accomplish these tasks when they adhere to a couple of essential approaches:
+Most people can easily learn and memorize music, they can learn the intricate and subtle physical skills of musicianship, and they can best accomplish these tasks when they adhere to a couple of essential approaches:

-1) practice with methods that produce quick improvement
+1) practice with methods that produce rapid improvement

 2) review in a manner that ensures a lasting, long-term memory